-Saving for their child’s college tuition is a top priority for most parents, right up there with saving for retirement.
-However, tuition fees are frightfully expensive and saving for college is easier said than done.
-Just when it seems like things are going as planned, life often throws a curve-ball that can deplete your savings in no time.
+Saving money for college for their child’s college tuition is a top priority for most parents, right up there with saving for retirement.
+However, tuition fees are frightfully expensive and saving for higher education is easier said than done.
+Just when it seems like things are going as planned, life often throws a curve-ball that can deplete your college savings in no time.

 Fortunately, even if you have not managed to save enough for college, there are a few financial strategies that you can employ to put your child through school.

 Scholarships are the number one source of free money for college-bound students.
 There are thousands of scholarships offered every year by colleges themselves as well as by private businesses, community groups, and non-profit organizations.
 Best of all, you don’t have to return any money that you win by way of scholarships.

 It could take time to find all the great scholarships that you are eligible for but whatever time you spend is well worth it as you could stumble upon several little-known opportunities that you could apply for.
 Scholarships are awarded for a wide range of reasons, from high grades and athletic talent to community involvement, expertise in a foreign language, being the first in your family to attend college, being above a certain height and much, much more.

 If your college savings do not amount to much, scholarships should be the very first financial strategy you employ in your search for funds.

 Grants are another source of free money.
 Grants and scholarships do not have to be repaid.
 However, they are slightly different from scholarships in that they are need-based and not merit-based.